Manage template localization outside of Dyspatch with POT(Portable Object Template) and PO(Portable Object) files.

 Select the PO files you've created to upload them all at once.

-Assign the locale for each PO file and rename the localization if needed.
-Click Apply All to finish creating your new localizations.
+If the locale language code is in the file name, the localization will assign that locale for the translation.
+If needed, rename the localization and click Apply All to finish creating your new localizations.

 You should now have all the localizations you've created available in the email builder.
-Preview the localizations using device previewsDevice PreviewsView how your email looks when opened in different devices and email clients. and publish the template to make the localizations available via the APIApiDyspatch’s ‘Application Programming Interface’ allows developers to programmatically access their organization’s email templates from Dyspatch..
+Preview the localizations using device previewsDevice PreviewsView how your email looks when opened in different devices and email clients. and publish the email to make the localizations available via the APIApiDyspatch’s ‘Application Programming Interface’ allows developers to programmatically access their organization’s emails and SMS messages from Dyspatch..